The 62nd birthday of President Joko Widodo, many Internet users congratulate him - ExBulletin

 - The 62nd birthday of President Joko Widodo, many Internet users congratulate him

-- US President Joe Biden categorizes his Chinese counterpart Xi Jinping as ‘dictators’
+- Joe Biden calls Xi Jinping a dictator sparking outrage in China